UbuntuGaming/Proton-Bleeding-Edge-AVX512/README.md

 Extract the release into ~/.steam/root/compatibilitytools.d/

 # Issues:
 Please don't submit issues to Valve using logs from these builds.
 If you have issues with both Proton_AVX512 and Proton official builds.
 Please submit them logs from the official builds.
+Unless both are failing at the same point.

 # Titles that don't work: